Skip to content

 Westinghouse

 Westinghouse has a dominant lead in our scoring dataset, with DEWALT close behind.
-The edge comes mainly from a stronger feature-set score and broader catalog depth.
+The edge comes mainly from a stronger feature-set score and better value scoring.
 Choose Westinghouse if you want stronger feature and convenience coverage.
 Choose DEWALT if you are optimizing for a specific model match, budget, or feature mix.

 Expert Analysis

 Westinghouse holds a clear advantage over DEWALT across every scoring category in this generator comparison.
-With an average overall score of 6.2 compared to DEWALT's 4.1, Westinghouse delivers stronger performance in value (7.0 vs 4.2), build quality (2.7 vs 2.0), practical features (6.1 vs 3.9), and feature set (6.5 vs 2.7).
+With an average overall score of 7.0 compared to DEWALT's 4.8, Westinghouse delivers stronger results in value (6.9 vs 3.6), quality (5.5 vs 3.9), practical performance (6.1 vs 4.2), and features (6.5 vs 2.7).
 Westinghouse also earns a Tier A reliability rating at 95 out of 100, while DEWALT sits in Tier B with a 75 out of 100 reliability score.

 The difference in catalog size is equally notable.
 Westinghouse offers 54 published generator models (53 scored), giving buyers a wide range of options across wattage classes, fuel types, and use cases.
-DEWALT, by contrast, lists just 9 published models with 8 scored, limiting the choices available to consumers.
-In head-to-head matchups, Westinghouse's top models consistently outscore their DEWALT counterparts.
-The best overall comparison pits the DEWALT DXGNR8000 (5.7) against the Westinghouse WGen14500TFc (8.1), a gap of 2.4 points.
-In the inverter category, the spread is even wider, with the Westinghouse iGen8200TFc scoring 7.6 versus just 3.4 for the DEWALT DXGNi2200.
+DEWALT, by contrast, lists just 9 published models with 8 scored, which significantly limits the choices available to consumers.
+In head-to-head matchups across multiple categories, Westinghouse's top models consistently outscore their DEWALT counterparts, sometimes by substantial margins.
+The best overall models illustrate this gap well: Westinghouse's iGen8200TFc scores 8.2, while DEWALT's DXGNR8000 manages a 6.2.

 Key Differences